lczerniawski/lczerniawski.github.io/blog/server-side-swift-vs-rust.md

 [Benchmark source](https://benchmarksgame-team.pages.debian.net/benchmarksgame/fastest/swift-go.html)

-As you can see, swift can be up to two times faster!
+As you can see, swift can be up to two and a half times faster!
 Behind this performance, of course, stands the fact that Swift is compiled to native machine code.

 ### Memory Management with ARC

-For memory management, a swift leverage system is called automatic reference counting (ARC).
+For memory management, a swift leverage system that is called automatic reference counting (ARC).
 It automatically handles memory management by keeping count of references to objects.
 When the count hits zero, the object is deallocated.
 This approach is a nice balance between simplicity and performance, as, in general, programmers need zero knowledge of how this mechanism works under the hood, yet we still achieve low latency as memory is released as soon as reference go out of scope, without garbage collector pause.

 ```swift
 class Person {